 The arrival of Displaced Persons (DPs) in the United States after World War II was not the only postwar migration taking place in the US.
-Racial segregation and a lack of economic opportunity in the South, coupled with the wartime demand for labor in the North helped start an enormous internal population movement that became known as the Second Great Migration.
-This period from roughly 1940 to 1970 saw nearly five million African Americans move from rural areas in the South to urban centers in the North.1
+The wartime demand for labor in the North helped start an enormous internal population movement that became known as the Second Great Migration.
+The period from roughly 1940 to 1970 saw nearly five million Black Americans move from rural areas in the South to industrial cities in the North.1

-Founded in 1905 by Robert Sengstacke Abbott, The Chicago Defender became a leading national voice for African Americans.
-The newspaper was known for its coverage not just of African American life in Chicago but of racial violence against African Americans in the South.
-With a circulation of over 500,000, it became the largest and most successful African American newspaper in the country.
+Founded in 1905 by Robert Sengstacke Abbott, The Chicago Defender became a leading national voice for Black Americans.
+The newspaper was not only known for its articles on Black life in Chicago, but also for its coverage of racial violence experienced by Black people in the South.
+With a circulation of over 500,000, it became the largest and most successful Black newspaper in the country.

-Claude Albert Barnett, the founder of the Associated Negro Press, authored this article, which appeared in The Chicago Defender in 1952.
-After describing the population influx in the North due to new agricultural technology in the South, Barnett abruptly switched topics to address the issue of displaced persons.
-He claimed that white DPs who had recently arrived in the US were being hired instead of African American workers.
-According to Barnett, DPs were benefiting from American racism and had even begun adopting racist language and attitudes themselves.2 Racist hiring practices led to African American workers becoming "the real DPs—displaced persons in our national economy."
+Claude Albert Barnett, the founder of the Associated Negro Press,2 authored this article, which appeared in The Chicago Defender in 1952.
+After explaining the population influx in the North with the develpment of new agricultural technology in the South, Barnett abruptly switched topics to address the issue of Displaced Persons (DPs).
+He claimed that white DPs who had only recently arrived in the US were being hired instead of qualified Black Americans.
+According to Barnett, DPs were benefiting from American racism and had even begun adopting racist language and attitudes themselves.3 Barnett argued that racist hiring practices led to Black workers becoming "the real DPs—displaced persons in our national economy."

 Barnett's article demonstrates that not everyone welcomed DPs to the US.
 Some DPs faced discrimination, anti-immigrant sentiment, or resentment from American workers who viewed DPs as potential competition on the job market.